mat1/GQB/README.md

 }
 ```

+Follow these steps to add a new schema:

-Save this schema under gqb/app/data/schema.json and open the admin page ([demo admin page](http://gqb.ebrun.ch/#/admin).
+- Save this schema under gqb/app/data/schema.json and open the admin page [demo admin page](http://gqb.ebrun.ch/#/admin).
-Create a new layout and save the layout on the server.
-Go to the query page to use the new schema.
+- Save the layout on the server.
+- Go to the query page to use the new schema.

 ## License
 GQB is licensed under the [MIT License](http://www.opensource.org/licenses/mit-license.php).